 Launch point: You can launch rentals and privately-owned boats at various sites throughout the park—ask for a Sandy Hook Unit map at the info station at the lighthouse.

 Local rental: Sandy Hook Kayaks

 Mercer Lake, also known as Lake Mercer, is a manmade lake in the middle of Mercer County Park.
-Try to spot any wildlife—blue herons, beavers, turtles, Canada geese, and dragonflies are all known to hang around this lake.
+Try to spot any wildlife—blue herons, beavers, turtles, Canadian geese, and dragonflies are all known to hang around this lake.
 Kids will want to head to the playgrounds and gazebo before you leave.
 And if your fam is up for a long hike, you can explore a few lengthy trails.

 Local rental: Princeton Canoe and Kayak Rental

 You’ll see University rowers on Princeton University’s 800-foot wide lake—it was the first in the nation explicitly built as a competitive rowing course, and luckily it’s open to the public.
 (Note: Crew team boats always have the right-of-way.)
 As you paddle along, look for hawks, owls, and local foxes.
-When you’ve finished exploring the lake, take a walk around downtown Princeton, or visit some historical places like the nearby Princeton Battlefield State Park.
+When you’ve finished exploring the lake, walk around downtown Princeton, or visit some historical places like the nearby Princeton Battlefield State Park.